pablodecm/phd_thesis/src/103_chapter_3.md

 posterior.
 The
 process is repeated until the posterior is estimated with the desired accuracy.
-The quality of the posterior approximation produced by the previous method, as well as the number of sampling steps required to reach a given accuracy, strongly depends on the distance definition.
-When the dimensionality of the output is high, a summary statistic vector has
+The quality of the posterior approximation produced by ABC techniques, as well as the number of sampling steps required to reach a given accuracy, strongly depend on the distance definition.
+When the dimensionality of the output is high, a summary statistic vector
-$\boldsymbol{s}(\boldsymbol{x})$ has in practise to be used to increase the computational efficiency of the previous procedure.
+$\boldsymbol{s}(\boldsymbol{x})$ must be used has in practice to increase the computational efficiency of the previous procedure.

-The approach commonly used when carrying our inference in the particle physics experiments at the LHC is somehow related from the mentioned family of techniques.
+The approach commonly used when carrying our inference at particle physics experiments at the LHC is somehow related from the mentioned family of techniques.
 The observations are also reduced to a lower-dimensional summary